Dax Griffin

 Dax S. Griffin (born March 22, 1972) is an American actor.
 He is known for portraying younger Hank Pym in Ant-Man and its sequel Ant-Man and the Wasp.

 Career

 Griffin is known for his role as Tim Truman on the NBC serial Sunset Beach from January 1997 until November 1999.
 He had one more appearance in the series finale in a dream sequence.
 He also played assistant district attorney Justin McCoy on All My Children in 2003.

 Griffin joined the cast of The Bold and the Beautiful in the role of Shane McGrath on September 12, 2006.
 He left the show on April 20, 2007, when his character was killed off.

 Griffin also played Albert Grabner in the TV commercial for the Japanese video game Front Mission: Gun Hazard, and is listed in the game's credits for that role.

-Griffin made an appearance as "Bester" on Firefly as Serenity's original engine mechanic.
+Griffin made one appearance as "Bester" on Firefly, in a flashback, as Serenity's original engine mechanic.
 He has also made guest appearances on Charmed, CSI, and Drop Dead Diva.